Roll20/roll20-character-sheets/DnD_5e/ReadMe.md

 ### Changelog

 * Bugfix and PHB release prep - TBC
 Fixed some minor labelling/spelling issues.
 Fixed weapon wielded selection not being saved.
 Added warlock and sorcerer classes to class and hit dice sections.
 Updated bard to be a d8 hit die as per PHB previews.
 Added functionality for NPC sheet.
 Moved sheet last updated date to the sheet header.
+Added support for a few custom skills/tools in the skills section.
+Added option to allow the weights entered in the inventory to be treated as unit weights instead of total weight for that row

 * Build 2 (bugfixes) - 19th July 2014
 Updates to fix an order of operations bug that would cause things like skill expertise and some weapon attacks/damage rolls to be incorrectly calculated.
 Completely reworked the tabs used across the sheet so they should now be cross browser compatible.
 Re-added the class resource repeating section.
 Some other minor layout tweaks to try and prevent wrapping/layout issues some have reported.